mono0926/LicensePlist/README.md

 #### ⚠️ For High Sierra

-If you installed High Sierra Beta/GM Candidate, you should add `--no-sandbox` flag.
+If you installed High Sierra, you should add `--no-sandbox` flag.

 ```sh
 $ brew install mono0926/license-plist/license-plist --no-sandbox